onespacemedia/styleguide/README.md

 There is one exception to this: *Do not escalate CSS nesting specificity wars.* This harms maintainability in the future.
 If you possibly can, create a new, non-conflicting class for any new components.

+## Legibility vs cleverness & conciseness

+Your code may be picked up by another developer at any time, or you might be called upon to work on a project on which you worked many months ago.
+Consequently, legibility is important; it reduces the overhead of getting involved (or re-involved) with a project.

+If there is a choice between a clever and concise way of writing something, and a less clever and more verbose way of writing something to the same effect, you should tend towards the latter.

 ## Commenting

 Comment anything that someone fresh to the project might not understand immediately.
 Don't write comments for the sake of writing comments.
 There is no need for this: